Mulgoa Road / Castlereagh Road corridor upgrade

-Mulgoa Road / Castlereagh Road corridor connects Penrith’s Local Government Area, including its Central Business District, with other parts of greater Sydney.
+The Mulgoa Road / Castlereagh Road corridor connects Penrith’s Local Government Area, including its central business district, with other parts of greater Sydney.
 The improved road will improve road safety and reduce the congestion and traffic delays currently experienced.

 The corridor carries significant traffic volumes of up to 3800 vehicles per hour during morning and afternoon peak periods.

 There are a number of key developments served by Mulgoa Road / Castlereagh Road that have increased population, employment and traffic congestion in the area.
 These include Penrith Panthers Entertainment precinct, Penrith Station, Riverlink precinct, Penrith Stadium, Penrith Lakes and the Penrith Homemaker Centre, as well as the new urban land releases at Glenmore Park and Thornton.

-The Mulgoa Road / Castlereagh Road corridor has been divided into sections for planning and delivery.
+The Mulgoa Road / Castlereagh Road corridor has been divided into five sections for planning and delivery.

-- Jane Street, Penrith – Union Road to Museum Drive including Railway Bridge (construction begins 2019)
+- Mulgoa Road, Penrith – Union Road to Museum Drive including Railway Bridge (construction planned to begin in 2019)

 - Mulgoa Road, Jamisontown – Jeanette Street to Blaikie Road including M4 Motorway (construction planned to begin in 2020)

 - Mulgoa Road, Glenmore Park – Glenmore Parkway to Jeanette Street (pre-design, short term upgrade)